mentalmove/BigNumbers/README.md

     var is_integer = (mod_collection.length == 1 && !mod_collection[0]);
 }
 ```
+**These pairse represent an exact number, not only an approximation.**
 To keep it readable, the above function is not performance optimised.
 [Example: Rational Numbers](https://mentalmove.github.io/BigNumbers/rational_numbers.html)